eduardo-villani/desafio-github-markdown/README.md

 Criando um repositório para aprender a compartilhar, editar, "branchear" e "comitar" versões.

 * I´ve have some knowledge on Penetration Testing technics.
 Got a especialization certificate from "Hackers do Bem".
-* I also know some JavaScrip (Udemy course almost finished)
+* I also know some JavaScrip (Udemy course almost finished).

+* Tenho conhecimento em Pentest (teste de penetração).
+Tenho certificado de especialização do curso "Harckers do Bem".
+* Sei programar em JavaScrip (Curso no Udemy quase finalizado).

+Colocar imagens dos certificados aqui também ajuda.

 ## What I like to do: